-Kathrine Switzer, a Lynchburg College alumna and the first woman to enter and complete the Boston Marathon, will speak at a Girls on the Run event at LC at 6:30 p.m.
+Kathrine Switzer, a University of Lynchburg alumna and the first woman to enter and complete the Boston Marathon, will speak at a Girls on the Run event at LC at 6:30 p.m.
 Thursday, September 26 on Shellenberger Field.

 LC President Kenneth Garren will introduce Switzer, who will give brief remarks before a mile run.
 The LC Chapter of Alpha Sigma Alpha has teamed up with Girls on the Run, which benefits from this philanthropic partnership.

 Girls on the Run is a physical activity-based youth development program for girls in 3rd-8th grade that teaches life skills through interactive lessons and running games.
 The program culminates with the girls being physically and emotionally prepared to complete a celebratory 5k running event.